Find Online Colleges

 The current Great Seal of Georgia was adopted by the State Constitution of 1798.

-On the front side of the Great Seal of Georgia appear three pillars supporting an arch, emblematic of the three branches of government - the legislative, judicial and executive.
+The Great Seal of the state of Georgia features a symbolic image of the Constitution as an arch that is supported by three pillars, three pillars supporting an arch, emblematic of the three branches of government - the legislative, judicial and executive.
 A man stands with a drawn sword defending the Constitution whose principles are wisdom, justice and moderation.

 The reverse of the Seal shows a ship with cotton and tobacco, and a man plowing, representing the agriculture and commerce of the Seal's motto.
 In 1914, the date on the Seal was changed from 1799 to 1776 to correspond with the date of the Declaration of Independence.
 By law, the Secretary of State is the official custodian of the Great Seal, which is attached to official papers by executive order of the Governor.